Berkeley-CS61B/skeleton-sp16/hw1/spec/hw1.md

 #### ArrayRingBuffer

 Now finally add the required `iterator()` method to `ArrayRingBuffer`.
 You'll need to define a private class that implements the `Iterator` interface.
-See lecture 14 for an example.
+See lecture 14 for an example: <a href="https://github.com/Berkeley-CS61B/lectureCode-sp16/blob/master/lec14/hugCode/ArrayMap.java">github</a> <a href="https://docs.google.com/presentation/d/1_kI2wXIQqbkMC2-ug03VQeskVMg_kjd1ySy8ocIoxNc/edit">slides</a>.

 #### Exceptions